Models of communication: Interaction

-Transaction model
+Transaction

-Transaction models depart from interaction models in two different ways.
+Transaction models depart from interaction models in two ways.
 On the one hand, they understand sending and responding as simultaneous processes.
-This can be used to describe how listeners use non-verbal communication, like body posture and facial expressions, to give some form of feedback about whether they agree with the message while the speaker is talking.
+This can be used to describe how listeners use non-verbal communication, like body posture and facial expressions, to give some form of feedback.
+This way, they can signal whether they agree with the message while the speaker is talking.
 This feedback may in turn influence the speaker's message while it is being produced.
-On the other hand, transactional models emphasize that meaning is created in the process of communication and does not exist prior to it.
+On the other hand, transactional models stress that meaning is created in the process of communication and does not exist prior to it.
 This is often combined with the claim that communication creates social realities like relationships, personal identities, and communities.
 This also affects the communicators themselves on various levels, such as their thoughts and feelings as well as their social identities.

 Transaction models usually put more emphasis on contexts and how they shape the exchange of information.
 They are sometimes divided into social, relational, and cultural contexts.
-Social contexts include various explicit and implicit rules about what form of message and feedback is acceptable, for example, that one should not interrupt people or that one should greet people when they greet oneself.
+Social contexts include explicit and implicit rules about what form of message and feedback is acceptable.
+An example is that one should not interrupt people or that greetings should be returned.
 Relational contexts are more specific in that they concern the previous relationship and shared history of the communicators.
 This includes factors like whether the participants are friends, neighbors, co-workers, or rivals.
-The cultural context encompasses the different social identities of the communicators, such as race, gender, nationality, sexual orientation, and social class.
+The cultural context encompasses the social identities of the communicators, such as race, gender, nationality, sexual orientation, and social class.
 Barnlund's model is an influential early transaction model.

 Constitutive and constructionist

-Constitutive models hold that meaning is "reflexively constructed, maintained, or negotiated in the act of communicating".This means that communication is not just the exchange of pre-established bundles of information but a creative process, unlike the outlook found in many transmission models.
-According to Robert Craig, this implies that communication is a fundamental social phenomenon that cannot be explained through other factors, like psychological, cultural, or economic factors.
-Instead, communication is to be understood as the cause of other social processes and not as their result.
+Constitutive models hold that meaning is "reflexively constructed, maintained, or negotiated in the act of communicating".
+This means that communication is not just the exchange of pre-established bundles of information but a creative process, unlike the outlook found in many transmission models.
+According to Robert Craig, this implies that communication is a basic social phenomenon that cannot be explained through psychological, cultural, economic, or other factors.
+Instead, communication is to be seen as the cause of other social processes and not as their result.
 Constitutive models are closely related to constructionist models, which see communication as the basic process responsible for how people understand, represent, and experience reality.
-Some constructionists argue that reality is not something wholly external but depends on how it is conceptualized, which happens through communication.
+According to social constructionists, like George Herbert Mead, reality is not something wholly external but depends on how it is conceptualized, which happens through communication.